 The Community Climate Solutions Team (CCST) began actively operating in January 2020.
-We hold monthly meetings to which our 100+ members are invited, where they can learn about the work of our various Community Working Groups and help plan new initiatives.
+We hold monthly meetings to which our 100+ members are invited in order to learn about the work of our various Community Working Groups and plan new initiatives.
 Learn more about how our Community Working Groups are achieving their goals below!

 Our Climate Action Mapping Project launched in spring 2021 with the goal of creating a web-based resource that helps organizations (including nonprofits, businesses, and municipalities) and individuals interested in a particular climate-related issue find like-minded others in our community and learn what initiatives are already under way.
 As of September 2021, we have established a strong collaboration with the Climate Action Mapping Project – Bay Area and are still in the design phase of our project.
 We believe our online “mapping technology” will encourage collaboration and innovation, while breaking down barriers to climate action.
 If you are interested in helping realize these goals, please complete the CCST interest form here.

-If you are a Madison resident who wants to help with these projects, please complete the CCST interest form here and join our community of climate-concerned citizens who are making a difference at the local level.
+If you are a Madison resident who wants to help with these projects, please complete the CCST interest form here.

-Although the launch of the UW–Madison Community Working Group was slowed by the COVID campus shutdown, we began by developing a list of key climate action players at UW–Madison and across Wisconsin’s four-year university and technical college systems.
+Although our launch was slowed by the COVID campus shutdown, we began by developing a list of key climate-action players at UW–Madison and across Wisconsin’s four-year university and technical college systems.
 We used this list to launch our “climate-aware Get Out The Vote (GOTV)” initiative, which went into high gear during summer 2020.
 Our climate-aware GOTV work used both digital and socially distant in-person events to provide students with detailed information about voter registration, absentee ballot voting, and so forth, and to highlight the connections between climate change, social/racial justice, and climate resilience.
 If you are interested in participating in these projects, please complete the CCST interest form here.